Adam Musiał

 Adam Musiał (18 December 1948 – 18 November 2020) was a Polish football player and manager.

 He played for clubs such as Wisła Kraków, Arka Gdynia, Hereford United (England) and Eagles Yonkers New York (USA).

 He played for Poland national team, for which he played 34 matches.

-He was a participant at the 1974 FIFA World Cup, where Poland won the third place.
+He was a participant at the 1974 FIFA World Cup, where Poland won third place.

 After he retired from playing, Musiał became a football manager.
 He led Wisła Kraków, and Piłka nożna named him the manager of the year for 1991.

 Adam Musiał was the father of Tomasz, a football referee, and Maciej, a football coach.